Skip Breadcrumb Links

 What is community-based health care?

 Community-based health care is for people of all ages who need health care assistance at home.
 Community care services include home support, nursing, physiotherapy and other rehabilitation services.

 - A nurse visits an elderly person at home to help with medication.

 - A home support worker helps a child in a wheel chair with personal care, such as bathing.

-Community Care Access Centres (CCACs) coordinate community care services in Ontario.
-Each CCAC provides information about community care services in its community.
-CCACs can also refer you to services in other parts of Ontario.
+Local Health Integration Networks (LHINs) coordinate community care services in Ontario.
+Each LHIN provides information about community care services in its community.
+LHINs can also refer you to services in other parts of Ontario.

 - Arrange for health and personal support services to come to your home.

 - Authorize services for special needs children in schools.

 - Manage admissions to long-term care facilities - for example, for seniors or elderly people.

 - Give information and referrals about other community agencies and services.